apache/incubator-taverna-site/content/community/edit.md

     * Don't just say "You can find more in the documentation" - link to the right place in the documentation.

-    * Deep-links are good, unless the target pages become confusing out of context.
+    * Deep-links are good, unless the target pages become confusing.

   * **Don't break existing hyperlinks** to our pages.
 (They could be linked-to anywhere on the web.)